 “My whole philosophy of Barbie was that through the doll, the little girl could be anything she wanted to be.
 Barbie always represented the fact that a woman has choices.”

-- Ruth Handler (creator of the Barbie doll), on being inspired by her young daughter Barbara’s fascination with teenage life and love for fashion dolls.
+- Ruth Handler (creator of the Barbie doll, shown left), on being inspired by her young daughter Barbara’s fascination with teenage life and love for fashion dolls.

 The inspiration for Barbie came as Ruth watched her daughter Barbara playing with paper dolls.
 Barbara and her friends used them to play adult or teenage make-believe, imagining roles as college students, cheerleaders and adults with careers.
 Ruth immediately recognized that experimenting with the future from a safe distance through pretend play was an important part of growing up.
 She also noticed a product void and was determined to fill that niche with a three-dimensional fashion doll.